 This is an easy one.
 People who are backing out of a parking space have the obligation to look carefully in both directions to make sure that the coast is clear before backing fully out.

-Just like we were taught in driving school, a driver backing out of a space should pull out a little bit, just far enough to be able to see in both directions.
-Only after determining that no one is coming should he/she pull all the way out.
+Just like we were taught in driving school, a driver backing out of a parking space should pull out a little bit, just far enough to be able to see in both directions.
+Only after determining that no one is coming should the driver pull all the way out.

 Drivers must follow the car in front at a safe distance and must always be ready for the car in front to do something unusual.
 Drivers in parking lots must be even more aware of the other drivers and even more prepared for the other drivers to stop or turn suddenly.